rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 2. Find the name of the cluster whose repositories you want to access.
 Click **Explore** at the end of the cluster's row.
 3. In the left navigation bar, select **Apps > Repositories**.
 4. Click **Create**.
-5. Enter a **Name** and **Description** for the registry.
+5. Enter a **Name** for the registry.
 Select **OCI Repository** as the target.
-6. Enter the URL for the registry.
+6. Enter the **OCI Repository Host URL** for the registry.
 The registry endpoint must not contain anything besides OCI Helm Chart artifacts.
 The artifacts should all have unique names.
 If you attempt to add an endpoint that contains any other kinds of files or artifacts, the OCI repository will not be added.

   :::note